The United States Map Collection

 Jimmy Carter from the Democratic Party served as the 39th president of the United States.

-Finally, Ronald Reagan won 49 states (with the exception of Minnesota) and was elected as the 50th quadrennial presidential election.
+Finally, Ronald Reagan won 49 states (except for Minnesota) and was elected as the 50th quadrennial presidential election.

 25 Presidential Elections 1988-2000